 Also known as Litigators, Litigation Lawyers and Solicitors specialise in the resolution of disputes between individuals and/or corporations and are responsible for representing claimants or defendants before, during and after court hearings.
 While traditionally litigation refers to cases that reach trial, the term is often used to cover alternative dispute resolution methods such as arbitration or mediation.

-The role of a Litigation Lawyer – and the litigation process – can be broken down into several stages.
-These are:
+A Litigator job – and the litigation process – can be broken down into several stages.
+These include:

 At this stage, Litigators are responsible for drafting and filing with the court various pleadings and motions.

 • Claimant Litigators initiate the lawsuit by filing a summons and complaint against the defendant.

 • Defence Litigators must then collaborate with their client to investigate allegations and formulate responses to the claimant’s complaint.

 • Pre-trial motions may also be drafted at this stage.
 These can include motions to strike or dismiss evidence or to change the venue or location of the trial.

 The Case Management Conference is an opportunity for:

 • The Court to ensure both parties fully understand all issues and provide a timetable for the events leading up to the trial and the trial itself.